Optimal Transport Kernels for Sequential and Parallel Neural Architecture Search: Experiments

-We show in Fig. \ref{fig:NASBENCH101} that our tree-Wasserstein including 1-gram and 2-gram will result in the best performance with a wide margin to the second best -- a Bananas \cite{white2019bananas}, which needs to specify the meta neural network with extra hyperparameters (layers, nodes, learning rate).
-The random search performs poorly in NAS due to the high-dimensional and complex space.
+We show in Fig. \ref{fig:NASBENCH101} that our tree-Wasserstein including 1-gram and 2-gram will result in the best performance with a wide margin to the second best -- the Bananas \cite{white2019bananas}, which needs to specify a meta neural network with extra hyperparameters (layers, nodes, learning rate).
+Random search performs poorly in NAS due to the high-dimensional and complex space.
 Our GP-based optimizer offers a closed-form uncertainty estimation without iterative approximation in neural network (via back-propagation).
 As a property of GP, our BO-TW can generalize well using fewer observations.
-This can be seen in Right Fig. \ref{fig:NASBENCH101} that our approaches can outperform Bananas when the number of BO iteration (or number of architecture for training) is small.
+This can be seen in the right plot of Fig. \ref{fig:NASBENCH101} that our approaches can outperform Bananas when the number of BO iteration (or the number of network architectures for training) is small.
 On the other hand, both Bananas and ours are converging to the same performance when the training data becomes abundant -- but this is not the case in practice for NAS.